Gene Sarazen: Early life

-Eugenio Saraceni was born on February 27, 1902, in Harrison, New York, his parents were poor Sicilian immigrants.
+Eugenio Saraceni was born on February 27, 1902, in Harrison, New York.
+He was an Italian American as his parents were poor Sicilian immigrants.
 He began caddying at age ten at local golf clubs, took up golf himself, and gradually developed his skills; Sarazen was essentially self-taught.
 Somewhat novel at the time, he used the interlocking grip to hold the club.

-Career
+Amateur career

+He earned his spot in his first U.S. Open in 1920 at age 18.
+Some say it was his greatest achievement as an amateur.

+Professional career

 Sarazen took a series of club professional jobs in the New York area from his mid-teens.
 In 1921, he became a professional at Titusville (Pa.)
-Country Club, and he contracted to be the professional at Highland Country Club near Pittsburgh, Pa. in 1922.
+Country Club, and he contracted to be the professional at Highland Country Club near Pittsburgh in 1922.
 Sarazen arrived in April, stocked the golf shop and gave a few lessons, but spent most of his time at Oakmont Country Club practicing with Emil Loeffler.
 At some point, the pair visited Skokie Country Club to practice on the course that would hold the U.S. Open; in July, he came from four shots behind to win the tournament.
 He returned to Pittsburgh and was feted at the William Penn Hotel, where he burst from a paper mâché golf ball.
-He did not return to Highland CC, broke his contract and became a 'touring' golf professional.
+He did not return to Highland CC, broke his contract and became a "touring" golf professional.
 Later that summer, he won the PGA Championship at Oakmont.

 Sarazen was a contemporary and rival of amateur Bobby Jones, who was born in the same year; he also had many battles with Walter Hagen, who was nine years older.
 Sarazen, Jones, and Hagen were the world's dominant players during the 1920s.
 Rivalries among the three great champions significantly expanded interest in golf around the world during this period, and made the United States the world's dominant golf power for the first time, taking over this position from Great Britain.
-Sarazen has a plaque in his honor placed 195 yards out from the 15th green at Hororata Golf Club where he famously made a double eagle in the final round of sectional qualifiers.
-He earned his spot in his first United States Open in 1920 at age 18.
-Some say it was his greatest achievement as an amateur.

-The winner of 38 PGA tour events, Sarazen was inducted into the World Golf Hall of Fame in 1974.
-He was the Associated Press Male Athlete of the Year in 1932, and won the PGA Tour's first Lifetime Achievement Award in 1996.
+The winner of 38 PGA tour events.
 He played on six U.S. Ryder Cup teams: 1927, 1929, 1931, 1933, 1935, and 1937.